Where the dangers presented by those with a little learning are allayed

 So, far from being the cause af all physical and mental illnesses, and killing three times as many people as actually die, smoking can prevent minor illnesses!

-Not only that, but smoking really can help reduce stress, which can be a major contributing factor to just about any illness.
+Not only that, but smoking really can help reduce stress, which is one of the biggest killers and can be a major contributing factor to just about any illness.

 It could always do these things, which was why it used to be advertised for doing so, before world-saviour-bullfacters decided that they had the right to lie to us.